Committed to Safety: Latest information on COVID-19 PrecautionsLearn More

 Edible Marijuana

 Edible marijuana is a popular alternative to smoking it.
-Instead of being smoked, the herbal or resin form of the marijuana is used as an ingredient in baked goods, such as cakes, cookies or brownies.
+Instead of being smoked, the herbal or resin form of marijuana is used as an ingredient in baked goods, such as cakes, cookies or brownies.
 Edible marijuana also tends to be much stronger than marijuana cigarettes.
 THC is one of the active chemical compounds in marijuana and what gives the drug its psychoactive properties.
 THC from smoked marijuana moves through the body quickly in a matter of minutes, but THC in edibles is processed by the liver and stays active in the body for six to 10 hours.4

 Those who have experience with edibles are familiar with how to factor its different effects; however, those who are only familiar with smoking marijuana could easily consume too much.
 After Colorado legalized non-medical marijuana, two people died after overdosing on cannabis edibles.5 This has been a common trend in which emergency calls centers have seen a sharp increase in emergency reports following decriminalization regarding edibles.
 Whereas those who smoke will intuitively quit once they are high, it’s much easier to keep eating a dessert-like snack.